Pitve – THE 2026 TRAVEL GUIDE

 Jagodna Beach

-To reach the island’s southern side, follow the road from Pitve further inland, and you will come to the Old Pitve Tunnel.
-Carved out by convicts and other conscripted labour in 1962, the 1.4km tunnel is single-lane and unlit.
-This being Dalmatia, there is a wine cellar inside, just to the left of the entrance from the Pitve side – not that we would encourage you to pause and inspect.
+To reach the island’s southern side, you will need to pass through the Old Pitve Tunnel, which is a mini adventure of its own.
+Carved out mostly by local men in the 1960s, the 1.4km tunnel is single-lane and unlit.
+This being Dalmatia, there is a wine cellar inside, just to the left of the entrance from the Pitve side, not that we would encourage you to pause and inspect.

 Jelsa